aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

 #### Manual Changes

 There are manual changes and verification to be performed on LZA Configuration generated by config converter script.

-**Disable Transit Gateway Route Table Routes:**

-Current LZA doesn’t support importing transit gateway routes from ASEA.
-LZA will try to deploy routes again if we don’t disable routes.

-Change routes from `network-config.yaml` to `transitGateways.routeTables.routes: []` to avoid creating routes by LZA.
-We can still create new routes natively from LZA.
+Edit the files in the CodeCommit repository named `<prefix-name>-LZA-config`.

 **Disable Route Table for Subnet configuration (In vpcs and vpcTemplates):**